JavaMoney/jakarta-money/README.md

 ## CDI

-### Currency Qualifier
+### Currency Annotation

-The Currency annotation allows to inject a currency unit based in the  Currency code.
+The `Currency` annotation allows to inject a currency unit based in the  Currency code.

 ```java
 @Inject